UU-Human-Evolution/1MB438/Lab_4.md

  * Length of hit sequence
  * Percent identity between the two sequences

+**OBS: if you get this error message: Index error: index out of range means you don't have any hits for that combination of plasmid/database*

 ### Annotation file
 #### Visualization
 To visualize the comparison between the finished genome and your contigs of choice you will use ACT (Artemis Comparison Tool).
 Artemis allows you to not only work with one sequence but also load in more sequences at the same time.
 This is very useful both for annotation and for comparative analysis, for example looking at the rearrangements.
 The principle is very similar to the 'art' program you have already used and you have to use 'act' in this case.

 When working on your own computer, start by downloading and installing ACT.
-If you have JAVA installed, you could use a web based launch.To start ACT on Linux, type:
+If you have JAVA installed, you could use a web based launch.
+To start ACT on Linux, type:

  `% act &`